IBM/aspera-cli/README.md

 #### Shell parsing for Windows

+Command line parsing first depends on the shell used.
+MS Windows command line parsing is not like Unix-like systems simply because Windows does not provide a list of arguments to the executable (Ruby): it provides the whole command line as a single string, but the shell may interpret some special characters.

-MS Windows command line parsing is not handled by the shell (`cmd.exe`), not handled by the operating system, but it is handled by the executable.
+So command line parsing is not handled by the shell (`cmd.exe`), not handled by the operating system, but it is handled by the executable.
 Typically, Windows executables use the [microsoft library for this parsing](https://learn.microsoft.com/en-us/cpp/cpp/main-function-command-line-args).

 As far as `ascli` is concerned: the executable is Ruby.